Course Syllabus

 Week 4

 T: Better clocks.
 Quartz, atomic, optical.
 Variation of earth’s spin and redefining time.
-UTC & atomic time.; slides
+UTC & atomic time.
+Links to an external site.; Download slides

 Midterm topic guide